umarhassan-mitodl/15.761-spring-2013/content/pages/case-preparation-questions.md

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 16
 {{< tdclose >}}{{< tdopen >}}
-Lee, Hau, and Maria Shao. "{{% resource_link "6a429ea3-3a5d-47bf-a851-e08823e61387" "The European Recycling Platform: Promoting Competition in E-waste Recycling" %}}."
+Lee, Hau, and Maria Shao. "[The European Recycling Platform: Promoting Competition in E-waste Recycling](http://hbr.org/product/the-european-recycling-platform-promoting-competit/an/GS67-PDF-ENG)."
 Stanford Graduate School of Business Case.
 Case: G-S67, August 28, 2009.
 {{< tdclose >}}{{< tdopen >}}

 1. What are the deficiencies of the national consortium model for recycling, such as the Green Dot system?